fraserpage/gift-list-app/README.md

 * CSS Variables to take full advantage of [Recursive Sans](https://www.recursive.design/), the very cool variable font the site uses.

 ## Next Steps
+* Add a favicon!
+* Update and Delete on list items
+* Allow un-claiming a gift
 * Add opt-in notifications for updates to gift lists
 * Add a question and answer feature for gifts to allow users to communicate about individual gifts